Guidelines for Human-Focused Research

 - Also see Guidelines for Travel for Research

-- The interviewer and interviewee must be compliant with 2m social distancing.
+- Strongly recommended that the interviewer and interviewee continues to apply 2m social distancing.

 - Interviews should take place either outdoors (weather/suitability permitting), or if indoors in a sufficiently sized room.
 The room should be well-ventilated and should be able to facilitate 2m social distancing.